abdolence/firestore-rs/README.md

 ```

 ## Examples
-All examples available at [examples](examples) directory.
+All examples available in the [examples](examples) directory.

-To run example use it with environment variables:
+To run an example with environment variables:
 ```
 PROJECT_ID=<your-google-project-id> cargo run --example crud
 ```